ThailerL/pocket-region/README.md

 # Pocket Region

-Pocket Region runs S3, SQS, DynamoDB, and Lambda inside your Node process or a browser tab, and you call them with the ordinary AWS SDK.
-Requests reach the emulator without a socket, so there's no container to start and no server to reach.
-Lambda handlers run in child processes or Web Workers, and a region resets to empty in under a millisecond, so every test can start clean.
+Pocket Region runs AWS services like S3, DynamoDB, and Lambda inside your Node process or a browser tab, and you call them with the ordinary AWS SDK.
+Your SDK calls reach the emulator as function calls, without a socket, so there's no container to start and no server to reach.
+Lambda handlers run in child processes or Web Workers.

+A region resets to empty in under a millisecond, so every test can start clean.
 In Node, a region is ready in half a second, and later ones in the same process in about 350 ms.

 The AWS APIs come from [MiniStack](https://ministack.org/), a Python AWS emulator that runs here under [Pyodide](https://github.com/pyodide/pyodide).

+Read the docs at [pocket-region.dev/docs](https://pocket-region.dev/docs/).

 ```js
 import { createRegion, requestHandler } from 'pocket-region/node';